 • GCSEs at grade 3 (D) or above in English and maths.

 You will need to supply your own protective (steel toe-capped) footwear and suitable clothing for workshop activities.
 You will also need to buy relevant books to support your learning and provide your own writing materials.

 What Could I Do Next?

-Successful completion of the course can lead to progressing onto the Level 2 Plumbing Studies course.
-The plumbing industry offers many opportunities for employment, either by being directly employed or through apprenticeship schemes.
+Having successfully completed the course you can progress on to the Level 2 Plumbing Studies course.
+The plumbing industry offers a range of employment opportunities, either through apprenticeships or direct employment.
 Many of our students have gone into the areas of design and specification and some are now running their own businesses.